rohanPatgiri/GRIP-3-Superstore-Data-EDA/README.md

 # Datastore Inc. Profit Analysis: Identifying opportunities for improving profits and proposing actionable recommendations for achieving it.

+- NOTE: The following blog post presents the analysis in a better, more organized manner : https://rohanrhpt2.substack.com/p/datastore-inc-profit-analysis-identifying
 Table of Contents:

     Problem Statement